react-materialize/react-materialize/README.md

 There are other material design components for react.js, e.g. [material-ui](http://material-ui.com/), which is more mature and popular than this one.
 The main advantage of this project over e.g. material-ui is that it provides a grid system similar to react-bootstrap.
+Another advantage over material-ui is that react-materialize does not include css in the js - which can be cumbersome to some project's architecture.

 ## Contributions